oddbird/oddleventy/content/blog/2024/css-layout.md

 I especially hear concerns
-about browsers like iOS Safari that update more slowly, part of a much heavier OS update.
+about browsers like iOS Safari that update more slowly, sometimes requiring a much heavier OS update.
-Safari on Mac may update in monthly-ish cycles, but users with an old phone are often out-of-date.
+Safari on Mac may update in monthly-ish cycles, but users with an old phone are more often out-of-date.

-These are container ships
+Big sites are container ships
-that get stuck in the Suez Canal during high winds, or decimate the Francis Scott Key bridge when there's a power issue.
+that will get stuck in the Suez Canal during high winds, or decimate the Francis Scott Key bridge when there's a power issue.